kristianmandrup/cypher-query/Readme.md

 };
 ```

-Each builder method looks up a strategy from the strategyMap and adds a query expression (such as a filter) using that strategy.
+Each builder method looks up a "strategy" from the `strategyMap` and adds a query expression (such as a filter) using that strategy.
 Here is an example for the `AndExprBuilder` (builder of an `And` query expression).
 The builder class initially creates an instance of `strategyMap.filter.exprMap.boolean.and`.
 Each time `matches(config)` is called on the builder, the config is parsed/evaluated using `createFilterFrom(config)` and a filter is created from that `config` and added to the and expression using `this.expr.addFilter(expr);`

 ```ts
 export class AndExprBuilder extends BaseExprBuilder {